 Meet the experts

-Richard is a regular contributor to interactive investor and a columnist at Money Observer magazine.
+Richard writes weekly analysis of companies for interactive investor where his widely followed Share Sleuth column is also published following several successful years at Money Observer magazine.
 A keen private investor, he manages two virtual portfolios.
-The Share Sleuth portfolio is a hand-picked collection of mostly small-cap value shares, while the Nifty Thrifty is a mechanical portfolio designed to pick large, successful companies at cheap prices.
+The Share Sleuth portfolio is a hand-picked collection of mostly small-cap value shares.

 A self-confessed companies' geek, Edmond has pored over accounts since the 1980's privatisations lured him into share ownership.
 He previously wrote 'Taking Stock' in The Sunday Telegraph, continuing here a flexible approach to growth and recovery plays, mindful the first aim is not to lose money.
 He's ticked qualifications boxes too: an upper second in economics & politics from London University plus the Investment Management Certificate.

 Speciality: international shares